coinbase/coinbase-pro-node/README.md

 ## Quick Start

 ### The Public API Client
-The Coinbase Exchange API has both public and private endpoints.
+The GDAX API has both public and private endpoints.
 If you're only interested in the public endpoints, you should use a `PublicClient`.

 ```javascript